 - Translate policy and visionary ideas into real results by developing sound approaches to community challenges.

-- maintain political neutrality and put the overall welfare of the community first.
+- Maintain political neutrality and put the overall welfare of the community first.

-They are involved in thousands of individual decisions, large and small, that define our communities and affect our quality of life.
+Appointed professional local government managers are involved in thousands of individual decisions, large and small, that define our communities and affect our quality of life.

-Professional Management Makes a Difference
+Professional Local Government Management Makes a Difference

 Professionally-Managed Communities are Ranked Among America's Best Places to Live

-Communities That Have Professional Local Government Managers are More Efficient
+Communities That Have Professional Local Government Managers Are More Efficient

-A February 2011 study by IBM Global Business Services found that cities that operate under the council-manager form of government are nearly 10 percent more efficient than those that operate under the mayor-council form.
+A February 2011 study by IBM Global Business Services found that municipalities that operate under the council-manager form of government are nearly 10 percent more efficient than those that operate under the mayor-council form.